jonbnewman/mobx-store-provider/docs/basic-example.md

 export default observer(UserDisplay);
 ```

-Note that we also wrap our component using `observer()` from the [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) library, this ensures our component renders any updates made to the store.
+Note that we also wrap our component using `observer()` from the [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) library, this ensures our component renders any updates made to the `store`.

 ## Defining the store

-The `AppStore` is a normal _mobx-state-tree_ model.
-In the context of this library, this is referred to as a `store`.
+The `AppStore` is a normal _mobx-state-tree_ model:

 ```javascript
 // AppStore.js (mobx-state-tree store/model)